 This is the insight that built Slack’s support around user experience.
 They have a specialized team that responds to thousands of tickets every day, helping their base not only to use the technology but to do more with it.

-The proximity with active clients results in loyalty.
+The proximity to active clients results in loyalty.
 And loyalty is key to the market’s future.

-7. Redbull and Understanding the Impact of Viral Content
+7. Red Bull: Understanding The Impact of Viral Content

 Satisfying this thrill is critical to how widespread a piece of content can be.
 This is where Red Bull excels — understanding that satisfying humans’ curiosity can be piqued with standout content.